How to Plan a Bike Trip: Km or Miles Should You Average in One Day

 How far should you cycle in one day when bike touring?
 What’s a good average mileage per day?

 How far should you cycle in one day when bike touring?
 What’s a good average mileage per day?
-We have been asked this question dozen times, by people met during our bike trips, and online.
+We have been asked this question a dozen times, by people who we met during our bike trips, and online.

-One of the most rewarding things of cycling around the world and keeping a blog about it, is to often realize being an inspiration for others, several people got started in the world of bike traveling after meeting us, and that really makes us happy.
+One of the most rewarding things about cycling around the world and keeping a blog about it is to often realize being an inspiration for others, several people got started in the world of bike traveling after meeting us, and that really makes us happy.

 Our average mileage